alexabrebu/projects/README.md

 Hello & Welcome to my little space on GitHub.
 Here I will ocassionally upload projects from the past/that I'm currently working on.
+I'm working towards improving my skills.
+Additional changes might occur from time to time (even on existing projects, as I only uploaded the initial structure/version).

 Here is a brief description for each of them: